girish2909/SAGA_WS/README.md

 # SAGA_WS :
-The given project is basically for Saga Orchrestation Designment pattern.
-This is Axon server based project hence needed to download and maker Axon server up and running.
+The given project is basically based on Saga Event/Command handling.
+Here we have shown Orchrestation Designment pattern, used H2-console DB for saving records.

+This project requires Axon server hence one should need to download and maker Axon server up and running.

 https://developer.axoniq.io/download